vdaas/vald/docs/user-guides/client-api-config.md

      Its accuracy is exact, but the search time requires more than `Search` (ANN search) and increases the amount of indexed vector.

 1. LinearSearchById
-   - `LinearSearchById` is the primary search algorithm with the vector's id.
+   - `LinearSearchById` is the primary search algorithm with the vector's ID.
-     The id should already exist in the NGT indexes before the search process.
+     The ID should already exist in the NGT indexes before the search process.
      The search algorithm is the same as `LinearSearch`.

 <div class="notice">